 Australians please review your country's import requirements by clicking here.

-For Brazil and Guadeloupe there is only a 50% chance a shipment will ever make it through their customs/extortions/thievery department.
+Under no circumstances will we even try to ship flasks to Mexico... we're finished with Mexico forever.
+For Brazil and Guadeloupe there is only a 50% chance a shipment will ever make it through the customs/extortions/thievery department.
 Everything sent to the Russian Federation is getting through customs nicely so far (a special thanks to orchid-lover Vladimir Putin).
-France is good, last year a Frenchie customer carried 5 flasks from us in Florida inside his airplane luggage through customs in France with no problem (one point for us froggies).
+France is good.
 Israel and Sweden are still good.
 Canada is good again under Trudeau.
-Italy is OK again.
+Italy is OK for shipping again.
 For Greece we now have an 80% confidence factor that our package will arrive without complications.
 We can now ship again to Ukraine with no restrictions by the US Postal Office.
-Japan, Korea, Taiwan, Hong Kong and Singapore remain good.
-There is only a 50% chance that flasks will make it into Thailand.
+Japan, South Korea, Taiwan, Hong Kong and Singapore remain good.
+There is still only a 50% chance that flasks will make it into Thailand.
 Please note that we do not accept orders over the telephone.

 Review our catalog below, then write down your desired selections in an email and simply request a quote from HBI by email on the orchid flasks of your choice, we will include shipping charges in our response: